Functionals and hardware: Level zero

-is a syntactical rule to transform a term denoting function with two or more variable (inputs) to equivalent (nested) term with one outer variable; the other variables are hidden inside the term.
-It was introduced by Moses Sch\"{o}nfinkel in 1924 and later developed by H. Curry.
+is a syntactical rule to transform a term denoting a function with two or more variables to equivalent (nested) term with one outer variable; the other variables are hidden inside the term.
+It was introduced by Moses Sch\"{o}nfinkel in 1924 and later developed by Haskell Curry.